lexarich/Data-Analytics-Portfolio-Projects/README.md

-# Data-Analytics-Portfolio-Projects
-Welcome to my Data Analytics Portfolio.
-This repository contains various projects demonstrating my skills in data cleaning, data exploration, and creating insightful dashboards using different tools-SQL,Tableau,Excel.
-Projects

-## 1. Data Cleaning in SQL
+# DATA CLEANING IN SQL

+## **Project Overview**:
-In this project, we take raw layoffs data and transform it in SQL Server to make it more usable for analysis.
-This involves removing duplicates, standardizing data formats, and handling missing values to prepare the data for further analysis.
+In this project, we take raw layoffs data and transform it using SQL Server to make it more usable for analysis.
+The raw data often comes with inconsistencies, missing values, and various anomalies that can hinder meaningful analysis.
+By leveraging the power of SQL, we perform comprehensive data cleaning and transformation to ensure the data is accurate, complete, and ready for insightful analysis.

-## 2. Data Exploration in SQL
-This project involves using SQL Server to explore global layoffs data.
-We perform various exploratory data analysis (EDA) techniques to uncover trends, patterns, and insights from the data.

-## 3. Tableau Dashboard for AirBnB Financial Forecasting
-This project showcases a Tableau dashboard created for forecasting AirBnB's financial performance.
-The dashboard provides interactive visualizations to help understand key financial metrics and trends.

-## 4. Excel Dashboard for Bike Sales Financial Forecasting
-In this project, we develop an Excel dashboard to forecast bike sales.
-The dashboard includes various charts and metrics to analyze sales performance and predict future sales trends.
+## **Key Steps**:
+1. **Data Import**: Load the raw layoffs data into SQL Server.
+2. **Data Cleaning**:
+   - Remove duplicates
+   - Handle missing values
+   - Standardize data formats
+3. **Data Transformation**:
+   - Normalize and structure data for better usability
+   - Create derived columns for enhanced analysis
+4. **Quality Assurance**: Validate the cleaned data to ensure accuracy and completeness.
+5. **Documentation**: Detailed comments and explanations for each SQL script.

+## **Tools Used**:
+- SQL Server

+## **Outcome**:
+A cleaned and transformed dataset ready for deeper analysis and visualization, enabling more accurate and meaningful insights from the layoffs data.